-There are a myriad of reasons why your Google ads don't appear when you search for one of your keywords.
-At Marcel Digital, we can help you get the most from your paid search ad dollars and help your ads appear to targeted customers who are most likely to be interested in your product or service.
+There is a myriad of reasons why your Google ads don't appear when you search for one of your keywords.
+At Marcel Digital, we can help you get the most from your paid search ad dollars and help your ads appear to target customers who are most likely to be interested in your product or service.
 To learn more, give us a shout - we've been helping companies like yours excel in digital marketing for more than a decade.

 About the author

 Morgan is the Paid Media Director at Marcel Digital, specializing in creative ways to provide solutions in paid advertising platforms for all types of goals.